This story was originally published on October 30, 2019. It has been updated to include the results of the class-action lawsuit.

 Linda Schulz and her teenage son live in crisis accommodation.
 Four rooms, crammed into 50 square metres.
 They rely mostly on charities for their food, and Newstart to help pay for other necessities.

 Linda, a single mother and former media executive, has been unable to work since experiencing complications from a 2016 surgery designed to treat urinary incontinence.

-The Melbourne woman had been fitted with a mesh ‘sling’ implant, a surgically inserted device designed to prevent involuntary bladder leakage; a condition that affects roughly one third of Australian women.
+The Melbourne woman had been fitted with a mesh ‘sling’ implant, a surgically inserted device designed to prevent involuntary bladder leakage; a condition that affects roughly one-third of Australian women.
 However, she ended up requiring multiple corrective surgeries and living with excruciating pain after the mesh eroded into her vagina.

 Three years on, Linda lives with a nerve condition, suffers frequent infections and experiences intense pain in her perineum, vagina, groin and legs.
-She can only walk short distances, sit or stand for short periods of time, and is now totally incontenent.
+She can only walk short distances, sit or stand for short periods of time, and is now totally incontinent.

 “I have to stay close to a toilet, and going out is really–well, I don’t go out.
 And I won’t be able to have a [sexual] relationship, ever.
 So, that’s really hard,” the 50-year-old told Mamamia.